aehrc/smart-forms/README.md

 - On the main directory, go to packages>smart-forms-renderer in a terminal
 - run the npm install again in the smart-forms-renderer folder
  > npm install
-- now you can run the storybook
+- now you can run the storybook while watching the directory for any file changes.

->npm run storybook
+>npm run storybook-watch

-TODO: ensure run storybook is running in parrallel with watch.